- Explain sexual and asexual reproduction in fungi

 Fungi reproduce sexually and/or asexually.
 Perfect fungi reproduce both sexually and asexually, while imperfect fungi reproduce only asexually (by mitosis).

 In both sexual and asexual reproduction, fungi produce spores that disperse from the parent organism by either floating on the wind or hitching a ride on an animal.
 Fungal spores are smaller and lighter than plant seeds.
-The giant puffball mushroom shown below illustrates dispersing spores on the wind when it bursts open and releases trillions of spores.
+The giant puffball mushroom bursts open and releases trillions of spores.
 The huge number of spores released increases the likelihood of landing in an environment that will support growth (Figure 1).

 Fungi reproduce asexually by fragmentation, budding, or producing spores.
 Fragments of hyphae can grow new colonies.
 Somatic cells in yeast form buds.
 During budding (a type of cytokinesis), a bulge forms on the side of the cell, the nucleus divides mitotically, and the bud ultimately detaches itself from the mother cell.
-Histoplasma shown in Figure 2 shows this type of reproduction; it primarily infects lungs but can spread to other tissues, causing histoplasmosis, a potentially fatal disease.
+Histoplasma (Figure 2) primarily infects lungs but can spread to other tissues, causing histoplasmosis, a potentially fatal disease.